 - With music, the tune is an important piece of information.
 Acoustical features like beat, tempo, or pitches are not sufficient for music related search.
 A tune, played a different pitch levels still appears similar.
 A tune at a slower tempo still appears similar.
-Hence, we need a better way to describe a tune variations of it: - musipedia.org is a website offering different type of tune related searches including contour search and search by humming.
+Hence, we need a better way to describe a tune and to find variations of it: - musipedia.org is a website offering different type of tune related searches including contour search and search by humming.
 The idea of contour search is to describe the relative changes of the tune.
-For each new pitch, we note: - D (down) if the preceding pitch was higher (tune goes down) - U (up) if the preceding pitch was lower (tune goes down) - S (same) / R (repeat) if the preceding pith is the same (tune stays flat)
+For each new pitch, we note: - D (down) if the preceding pitch was higher (tune goes down) - U (up) if the preceding pitch was lower (tune goes down)